New Faculty With Wide Range of Public Health Expertise Join Dornsife This Academic Year

 Drexel FIRST Program.
 Secondary appointment in CHP

-Ortiz received his PhD in Sociology at the University of New Mexico, where he was a National Institute of Aging (NIA) Dissertation Fellow.
+Ortiz is a doctoral candidate in Sociology at the University of New Mexico, where he was a National Institute of Aging (NIA) Dissertation Fellow.
 He specializes in sexual and gender minority health disparities, with a focus on the role of racial stratification in shaping substance use behaviors and deploys primarily quantitative research methods.

 Ortiz has authored 30 peer-reviewed journal articles.
 His NIA-supported (R36) dissertation, “The Gayborhood Was Never Here For Some of Us!
 Health Consequences of Racialized Exclusion among Sexual Minorities across the Lifecourse” uses rigorous quantitative analytic strategies to understand how racial stratification, manifested in gayborhoods across the life course, shapes racial/ethnic variations in cigarette smoking among sexual minorities.
 His active and prospective research program employs critical race theory, intersectionality, racial capitalism, and life course frameworks (i.e., Health Equity Promotion Model) grounding unique examinations of how structural racism shapes the health of vulnerable populations.